value-medical/mtls-sidecar/README.md

 - Inbound mTLS reverse proxy
   - Accepts HTTPS requests on a dedicated port, performs client certificate verification against a CA bundle, and forwards valid requests to an upstream HTTP service.
   - Optional injection of client certificate details into upstream headers.
-  - **Important**: The upstream service should listen on `localhost` only to prevent host network exposure.
 - Outbound mTLS forward proxy:
   - Accepts HTTP connections on a separate port (bound to `localhost`).
   - Forwards requests for HTTPS addresses, authenticating with client certificates and verifying server identity against the CA bundle.